Sponsored Links

 The common visible symptoms (when they present), are often flushing of the skin (in a red or sometimes blotchy appearance), small goosebumps that are raised during the reaction, small pinpoint hives (often red in color), and sometimes small wheals in areas scratched by the individual.

 The pictures below represent some visible symptoms an individual with cholinergic urticaria may experience during a reaction.
+You can also watch the video below for a quick recap of this article.

 Picture 1: Flushing & Small Hive Bumps in Cholinergic Urticaria